 The first event is on Thursday evening (June 25, 2026) in Anchorage.
 It’s a sprint on the University of Alaska Anchorage campus and surrounding parkland which provides a mix of urban and forrested terrain.
 We typically offer options for a short course and a long course at our sprints.
 Think great spectating and exciting competitor interaction!

 The Saturday (June 27, 2026) event will be at Mirror Lake about 24 miles north of Anchorage.
 This classic forest event with White, Yellow, Orange, Brown, Green, Red, and Blue courses features mostly open birch and spruce forest with lots of low ferns for ground cover.
-We will be applying to OUSA to sanction this as a National Ranking Event (NRE).
+This is a National Ranking Event (NRE) sanctioned by OUSA..

 The final event on (June 28, 2026) will be a long/extra long classic in a spectacular alpine venue.
 Use your medium to advanced navigation skills as you traverse the foothills, tundra, and ridges of the Chugach Mountains that overlook the city of Anchorage and the upper arm of the Cook Inlet.
 This is what Alaska orienteering is all about!